-Brothers Asif Ibrahim Bux and Firoz Ibrahim Bux, directors of property development firm Goldace Estates Ltd, have been disqualified for 16 years in total for failure to pay VAT worth around £1.3m to HM Revenue & Customs.
+Brothers Asif Ibrahim Bux and Firoz Ibrahim Bux, directors of property development firm Goldace Estates Ltd, have been disqualified for eight years each for failure to pay VAT worth around £1.3m to HM Revenue & Customs.

 The disqualifications, which started on 13 September 2013, followed an investigation by the Insolvency Service.

 Asif Ibrahim Bux, previously known as Asif Ibrahim Patel and Firoz Ibrahim Bux, previously known Firoz Ibrahim Patel have both given undertakings to the Secretary of State for Business, Innovation & Skills that they will not control or manage a company for eight years each until September 2021.

 Following the investigation, the Bux brothers did not dispute that under their control, Goldace Estates Ltd sold a commercial property in Preston in December 2007 for £8,783,125 and £1,308,125 in VAT.

 The company had been advised by their solicitor that VAT was chargeable on the sale and were issued a VAT invoice which enabled them to collect the sales tax.
 They however did not declare this to HMRC in the company’s VAT return in January 2008.
 The Bux brothers could not account for the VAT they collected, and therefore could not pay it to HMRC.
 At the time it went into liquidation, Goldace Estates Limited owed £2,860,863 to creditors.
 Of this, £1,737,546 was owed to HMRC which included the £1,308,125 VAT, penalties and interest.
 There is additional contingent claim from HMRC for £1,456,194 regarding Goldace Estates Ltd’s participation in a tax avoidance scheme.